gilzoide/unity-enum-bitset/README.md

 ```

-## Unity Property Drawer
+## Unity 2020+ Serialization and Property Drawer
-In Unity, there's a custom property drawer for selecting the containing enums:
+In Unity 2020+, enum bitsets are serializable and there's a custom property
+drawer for selecting the containing enums:

 ```cs
 using System;